Cybersecurity in Rennes, a leading sector!

 The available University courses are taught by professors who are also leading researchers within the sector on a national and international level.

-At the core of Rennes’ ecosystem, CyberSchool’s students, PhD students and interns are able to collaborate with various academic and soci-economic actors within the framework of the Pôle d’excellence cyber:
+At the core of Rennes’ ecosystem, CyberSchool’s students, PhD students and researchers are able to collaborate with various academic and soci-economic actors within the framework of the Pôle d’excellence cyber:

 Sources: Destination Rennes/Rennes Business: https://www.rennes-business.com/fr/pourquoi-rennes/secteurs-excellence/cybersecurite/